shail/algo/recursion.md

   move the data structure or argument initialization code into a separate function.
 This wrapper function, which performs initialization and then calls the purely recursive function, provides a clean, simple interface to the rest of the program.

+- Recursion is a very powerful technique, it is not always the best and rarely the most efficient approach.
+  This is due to the relatively large overhead for funtion calls on most platforms.
+Iterative functions, which use looping constructs instead of recursive function calls, do not suffer from this overhead and are frequently more efficient.
+For some problems there are no obvious iterative algorithms.
+It is possible to implement a recursive algo w/o using recursive function calls.
+Recursive function calls used to preserve current values of local variables so these values can be restored when the subtask performed by the recursive function call is completed.
+You can eliminate the need for recursive function calls by allocating your own stack and manually storing and retrieving values of local variables from this stack. implementing this type of function tends to be significantly more complicated than implementing the recursive version.